This is the third post in a series of posts on consumer education. Click to read the first and second posts if you missed them!

 - Popular Clean Brands That Aren’t So Clean: Method, Mrs. Meyers

-- Our Go-To Brand: Alaffia.
+- Our Go-To Swap: Alaffia.
 Available at Whole Foods and Fresh Thyme.

 - Why It’s Better: